the-mr-poarbear/XOXO-BACK-2012/readme.md

 - If the status is "WIN", find the player's score in the table and increase it by one.
 - If the status is "LOSE", find the player's score in the table and decrease it by one.

-For each match, two records will be posted.
-For example:

-- JOHN | 2pt
-- REZA | 0pt

 Phase 1: Connecting Database and API
 In this phase, you will create routes to: